 There are a lot of different names for active stretching, which largely comes down to people creating programs.
 Resistance stretching, Ki-Hara, Moving Stretch, Self-Resistance Stretching and yes as noted above even a lot of mobility work.

-Rather than holding a stretch for 30 seconds to 1 minute (static), you’ll be moving through a range of motion while providing resistance to the movement.
+The way active stretching works is that rather than holding a stretch for 30 seconds to 1 minute (static), you’ll be moving through a range of motion while providing resistance to the movement.

 Instead of going for a DEEP stretch, we’re going for something that will improve performance.